 Elizabeth’s books include her trilogy, The Lydiard Chronicles, set in 17th Century England during the Civil War, and her newest release, The Godmother’s Secret, which explores the medieval mystery of the missing Princes in the Tower of London.

-I was brought up in England and my research has taken me to family memoirs and letters at Nottingham Castle, the British Library, the Tower of London and Yale University.
+I was brought up in England and my research has taken me to family memoirs and letters at Nottingham Castle, the British Library, the Tower of London, Yale University and, of course, the family seat of Lydiard Park.
 From these fragments the St.Johns emerge, leaving a portrait, a sentence, a deed that seats them with us, telling of their hopes and dreams.
-As I researched, my voice became a conduit for Lucy’s story, recounting a passion for the England of my childhood where she once walked, where her portrait still hangs, where she lived, loved and found redemption.
+As I researched, my voice became a conduit for their stories, recounting a passion for the England of my childhood where they once walked, where their portraits still hang, where they lived, loved and found redemption.